 Roll out your pastry sheet to approximately 15×10 inches.

-The recipe said to brush water onto your pastry sheet but if you just wet your clean hand and give it a good rub down that works too.
+Brush water onto your pastry sheet.
+Or, you can just wet your clean hand and give it a good rub down that works too.

 Roll it up like a cinnamon roll.

 Now, this is where I thought I’d have trouble.
 I figured all of those diced apples would poke a hole in this for sure but I was amazed at how sturdy this was!
 I had imagined it to be something like crescent roll dough (the kind you use in a can) but this is a lot sturdier than that.

 Who knew puff pastry would be such a workhorse?

 The original recipe said to cut it into 12 pieces.
 But since we weren’t too particular about the measuring thing I figured I’d eyeball this too.